prometheus-operator/prometheus-operator/Documentation/rbac.md

 When the Prometheus Operator boots up for the first time it registers the `thirdpartyresources` it uses, therefore the `create` action on those is required.

-As the Prometheus Operator work extensively with the `thirdpartyresources` it registers, it requires all actions on those objects.
+As the Prometheus Operator works extensively with the `thirdpartyresources` it registers, it requires all actions on those objects.
 Those are:

 * `alertmanagers`
 * `prometheuses`